-Welcoming and Livable Community Safe, Reliable, Efficient Infrastructure Strong and Diverse Economy Good Governance Natural Environment Stewardship Safe Community Affordability Walk and Transit Friendliness Employment Mix Revenue-to-Cost Ratio Development in Environmentally Sensitive Areas Traffic and Pedestrian Crashes Housing Affordability Access to Frequent Transit Average Wage Annual Level of Service (Expenditures per capita) Tree Canopy Active Transportation Complete Neighborhoods Bicycle and Pedestrian Use Jobs and Housing Balance Property Tax Revenue Greenhouse Gas Emissions Proximity to Parks Air Pollution from Travel Infill Development and Redevelopment We seem to be heading in the right direction.
-We are meeting goals or targets we set in the past.
-We are comparable with other cities or are meeting national standards. ?
+Welcoming and Livable Community Safe, Reliable, Efficient Infrastructure Strong and Diverse Economy Good Governance Natural Environment Stewardship Safe Community Affordability Walk and Transit Friendliness Employment Mix Revenue-to-Cost Ratio Development in Environmentally Sensitive Areas Traffic and Pedestrian Crashes Housing Affordability Access to Frequent Transit Average Wage Annual Level of Service (Expenditures per capita) Tree Canopy Active Transportation Complete Neighborhoods Bicycle and Pedestrian Use Jobs and Housing Balance Property Tax Revenue Greenhouse Gas Emissions Proximity to Parks Air Pollution from Travel Infill Development and Redevelopment ent and goals or targets we set in the past.
+We are comparable with ?
 Is this the right direction?
 We do not have targets established in this area, and we are not sure where the community wants to go. × We are not meeting targets we set for our city.
 We are falling behind other similar cities in this area.

 We seem to be moving in the wrong direction.